Category Archives: 2006 Films

 A spirit known as “Dangerous Woman” (Virginia Madsen) also joins the group.

-Star power is not the issue here and it pleasing is to witness a bevy of A-list Hollywood stars duke it out for screen-time.
-Anyone possessing knowledge of Altman knows that he was an actor’s director, meaning he let his actors truly shine and interpret what the motivations of the characters were.
+Star power is not the issue here, and it’s pleasing to witness a bevy of A-list Hollywood stars duke it out for screen time.

-Garrison Keillor, who wrote the piece, follows Altman’s lead in this area letting the cast try and bring to life what is on the written page.
+Garrison Keillor, who wrote the piece, follows Altman’s lead in this area, letting the cast try to bring to life what is on the written page.

 Unfortunately, they fail.

-While meandering greatly, A Prairie Home Companion has an earthy and humanistic theater troupe quality.
-The stars of the radio show are like family and cling to each other for moral support during uncertainty.
+While meandering greatly, A Prairie Home Companion has an earthy, humanistic theater-troupe quality.
+The stars of the radio show are like family, clinging to each other for moral support in times of uncertainty.

-The character interactions lack any energy and do not carry the film in any direction.
+The character interactions lack energy and fail to carry the film in any direction.
 They merely are what they are.

 With masterpieces such as The Long Goodbye (1973), Nashville (1975), and 3 Women (1977) my expectations were soaring so that may be a part of my letdown.